Sharath7104/Sharath7104/README.md

-# 💫 About Me:
+# 💫 Hey there, I'm Sharath S
-Hey there, I'm Sharath S<br><br>🌱 I’m currently learning about Java and Data structures and Algorithms.<br>👯 I’m looking to collaborate on Open source project<br>🤔 I’m looking for help with anything I am currently working on.<br>💬 Ask me about anything which makes you happy...<br>📫 How to reach me: sharath.s2023@gmail.com<br>⚡ Fun fact: Coding will soon be as necessary as reading.
+<br><br>🌱 I’m currently learning about Java and Data structures and Algorithms.<br>👯 I’m looking to collaborate on Open source project<br>🤔 I’m looking for help with anything I am currently working on.<br>💬 Ask me about anything which makes you happy...<br>📫 How to reach me: sharath.s2023@gmail.com<br>⚡ Fun fact: Coding will soon be as necessary as reading.

 ## 🌐 Socials: